Switching Off Distractions to Get More Productive

 - From your desktop, click your profile picture in the top right.

-- Select under Notify me about, choose your notification triggers.
+- Select under Notify me about, and choose your notification triggers.

 - To use different triggers for your mobile notifications, check the box next to Use different settings for my mobile devices, then select your preference from the drop-down menu.